-Erosion control blankets are synthetic products that have been designed to protect the soil surface from various degrees of erosion.
+Erosion control blankets are synthetic products designed to protect the soil surface from various degrees of erosion.

-Ranging from open meshes to dense mats and even hydraulical applications, erosion controls blankets protect vulnerable soil from wind and water erosion.
+Ranging from open meshes to dense mats and even hydraulic applications, erosion control blankets protect vulnerable soil from wind and water erosion.

-However, choosing the right erosion control blanket for your soil is vital.
+The benefits they provide make choosing the right erosion control blanket for your soil vital.

 There are a wide variety of erosion control blankets on the market, and each solution offers a range of benefits.
-It’s important you consider the implications of each solution carefully.
+You must consider the implications of each solution carefully.

 To help you out, we’ve put together this erosion control blanket guide.
-Looking at the three most effective erosion control solutions, this guide will help you choose the correct solution for your soil surface.
+As we look into the three most effective erosion control methods, this will help you choose the correct solution for your soil surface.

-EcoArmour is an Australian designed and manufactured synthetic erosion control blanket that has been designed for spraying through high-pressure hydroseeder equipment.
+EcoArmour® is an Australian-designed and manufactured synthetic erosion control blanket formulated for spraying through the use of high-pressure hydroseeder equipment.

-One of the critical features of this custom designed erosion control blanket is the speed and ease at which it can be applied.
-Sprayed from a hydroseeder at ten times the speed of traditional alternatives, this method of application means the solution is both cost-effective and able to withstand the punishing Australian environment.
+One of the critical features of this custom-designed erosion control blanket is the speed and ease at which it can be applied.
+Sprayed from a hydroseeder at ten times the rate of traditional alternatives, this method of application means the solution is both cost effective and able to withstand the punishing Australian environment.

-The speciality binders adhere to and incorporate themselves into the substrate below, forming a tough, resilient cover that is also flexible enough to bind and move with the ground below it, eliminating cracking of the coating.
+EcoArmour® is a highly-effective formulation of minerals, interlocking fibres, and specialty binders that form a durable, non-flammable crust.
+The specialty binders adhere and incorporate themselves into the substrate below, creating a sturdy, resilient cover that is also flexible enough to bind itself unto and move with the ground below it, eliminating cracking of the coating.

-EcoArmour features a flexible membrane, meaning that it can support the growth of vegetation without removing the crust.
+EcoArmour® features a flexible membrane, meaning it can support the growth of vegetation without removing the crust.

 The flexible membrane can also be made water repellent to prevent vegetation through the addition of a hydrophobic polymer.

-EcoArmour lasts a lot longer than traditional erosion control blankets.
-Our solution will provide 20 + years of protection.
+EcoArmour® lasts a lot longer than traditional erosion control blankets.
+Our solution will provide 20 or more years of protection.
 Plus, with a variety of oxides in the formula, we can alter the colour of the application to your taste.

 Its advanced technology makes it the ideal erosion control and stabilisation product for:

-and any soils that are extremely difficult to manage and access.
+and any soil that are extremely difficult to manage and access.

-With similar application to EcoArmour, Shotcrete is the process of pneumatically projecting mortar or concrete onto a surface or substrate at high velocity.
+With a similar application to EcoArmour®, Shotcrete is the process of pneumatically projecting mortar or concrete onto a surface or substrate at high velocity.

 The solution can come prepared in either a wet mix or a dry mix, with the latter needing the addition of water just before its intended use.

-Like EcoArmour, it can be applied rapidly, however, it takes considerably longer to set and cannot reach full strength until it does.
-You can add chemicals to the solution to help speed up the drying process, but the chemicals can decrease the strength of the shotcrete and are often caustic and pose health risks, particularly to the eyes.
+Like EcoArmour®, the application may be rapid.
+However, it takes considerably longer to set and cannot reach full strength until it does.
+You can add chemicals to the solution to help speed up the drying process, but the chemicals can decrease the robustness of the Shotcrete, and are often caustic and pose health risks, particularly to the eyes.

-Shotcrete can be used to cover a range of surfaces.
-However, intensive preparation of the soil is required for it to be effective as an erosion control method.
+You can use Shotcrete to cover a range of surfaces.
+However, intensive preparation of the soil is required for it to be useful as an erosion control method.

-Further to this, the installation of shotcrete requires the addition of steel mesh to help support and strengthen itself, whereas EcoArmour already contains everything it needs to form a robust surface – with more eco-friendly ingredients.
+Further to this, the installation of Shotcrete requires the addition of steel mesh to help support and strengthen itself.
+In contrast, EcoArmour® already contains everything it needs to form a robust surface – with more eco-friendly ingredients.

 Spraying concrete onto a surface at high velocity is, in theory, the perfect erosion control method.
 It’s fast and easy to apply.
-However, you should also take into account the soil preparation time and the amount of time it takes for Shotcrete to dry.
+However, you should also take into account the soil preparation time as well as the amount of time it takes for Shotcrete to dry.
 These can drastically impact the effectiveness of the solution.

 One of Shotcrete’s best features is its ability to work on almost all surfaces.
-However, it should be noted that you may need to install a steel mesh to support the initial installation.
+However, note, you may need to install a steel mesh to support the initial application.

-The shotcrete process is popular in industries where concrete needs to be applied decoratively.
-Typical applications include theme park design, leisure centre swimming pools and skate park construction.
+The shotcrete process is prevalent in industries where concrete needs to be applied decoratively.
+Typical applications include theme parks, leisure centres, swimming pools, and skate park construction.
 While it may serve as an ideal decorative solution, it may not be an appropriate method for erosion control.

 Further to this, the technology allows for vegetation to penetrate through the crust if needed, providing complete protection and control.

-Its one-step process, combined with its ease of application and almost immediate effectiveness, EcoArmour is easily identified as the ideal solution.
+Due to its one-step process, combined with its ease of application and almost immediate effectiveness, it is quite easy to identify EcoArmour® as the ideal solution.